the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 ### Project AIMS in the media and more:

 - Walk Free Foundation Press Release.
-- Read our publication on: Digital Insights:
+- Read our publication on Digital Insights:
 - The prototype of Project AIMS, developed by Adriana in 2019
 - Publication: Digital Insights into Modern Slavery Reporting: Challenges and opportunities of machine readability
 - DATA FOR FUTURE podcast episode #17: AI AGAINST MODERN SLAVERY – with Adriana Bora talking about AI governance and the conceptualization of Project AIMS